sysco-middleware/Dojo-Mini-Kafka/README.md

 # Dojo Mini Kafka Platform  Installation and configuration

-This is a collection of Infrastructure as Code resources which can be used to install, configure and manage the lifecycle of several Kafka components.
+This is a collection of Infrastructure as Code resources which can be used to install, configure and manage the lifecycle of several Kafka components...

 ## How to